cloverstudio/ThinWS/README.md

 1) Implement a node app that instantiates a ThinWSServer instance
 2) Implement a client app that instantiates a ThinWSClient instance

 The server and client work together like a WebSocket wrapper so you don't have to worry about the implementation details.
+The client library exposes methods for sending your custom messages and thats it.

 <br/>